Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Fruit and vegetables

-Marketing standards – addition of cider, perry and dried pulses to list of products – Delegated Regulation
+Marketing standards – EU rules for the marketing of cider and perry – Delegated Regulation

-Aim: Add marketing standards for cider, perry, and dried pulses that lay down conditions of production in order to take account of consumer demands and facilitate trade relations.
+Aim: Add marketing standards for cider and perry that lay down conditions of production in order to take account of consumer demands and facilitate trade relations.

-Timeline: Public consultation expected soon.
-Adoption expected in first quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2026.

 Olive oil – changes to olive oil marketing standards – Implementing and Delegated Regulation